 Here’s what’s notably different between the two:

-- $50 plan: data may be slowed in times of congestion after 22GB used, includes 10GB mobile hotspot, and video streams can be up to 1080p
+- $50 plan: Allows for access to 5G network speeds, data may be slowed in times of congestion after 22GB used, includes 10GB mobile hotspot, and video streams can be up to 1080p

 Mobile hotspot/tethering is available to most of the plans as an add-on.
 There are other features available for the various plan, including unlimited calls and text to Mexico and Canada or usage in Mexico and Canada.
 Those on the 2GB or 8GB plans who do not use the allotted amount will be able to roll it over to the next month.